 As a result of these factors, work – like many other industries – has become commoditised.
 In this new world of work, the candidate is in control, and they have high expectations.
 Candidates want a streamlined recruitment experience, clear and consistent communication, and, ultimately, a sense of belonging, and that happens over a series of touchpoints throughout the recruitment journey.

 In order to meet these evolving talent expectations, a strong engagement strategy is essential.
 Agencies must focus on removing friction and connecting people as fast as possible.
 To talk about providing an unparalleled talent experience, Andre Mileti, Product Evangelist of Talent Experience at Bullhorn sat down with Lauren Jones, Founder of Leap Consulting Solutions, and Julie Haldorson, Executive VP at Parqa Digital Marketing.
 They had an exciting conversation about all things Connected Recruiting, talent engagement, and the future of the recruitment industry.

 Read the recap below, or watch the webinar recording here.

 What are the core components of Connected Recruiting?

-To help staffing firms adapt and grow in this changing climate – between digital transformation and the consumerization of employment – Bullhorn developed the Connected Recruiting strategy.
+To help recruitment agencies adapt and grow in this changing climate – between digital transformation and the consumerisation of employment – Bullhorn developed the Connected Recruiting strategy.